Blaauboschkraal stone ruins

 The Blaauboschkraal stone ruins are a provincial heritage site in the Mpumalanga province of South Africa.
-Its neighbouring town, Emgweyna, is 10 kilometres away.
-The site was declared a national monument on 18 April,1975 and is a heritage site recognised by the South African Heritage Resources Agency.
+Its neighbouring town, Emgwenya, is 10 kilometres away.
+The site was declared a national monument on 18 April 1975 and is a heritage site recognised by the South African Heritage Resources Agency.

 The Blaauboschkraal stone ruins make up what was part of a large, complex stone walling system built by the Bokoni people.
 While the exact age of the Blaauboschkraal stone sites is unknown the Bokoni people are estimated to have built stone walled settlements around the early 16th century.
 The site is assumed to have been used for cattle enclosures, agricultural terracing, and housing for the Bokoni people.
 This has been hypothesised due to the circular shaping of stone walling that characterises this site.

 Location

 The Blaauboschkraal Stone Ruins are located in the Mpumalanga escarpment.
 In this region there is a clustering of stone walled settlements which span for 10,000 square kilometres, approximately 150 kilometres long north to south and around 50 km east to west.
 This area is estimated to have once been occupied by the Bokoni people who built these settlements.
 The Bokoni settlements are characterised by cattle paths linking roughly circular homesteads throughout spreads of agricultural terraces.
 The Bokoni people are estimated to have settled the region from a period between the 16th to the early 19th century.
 The Blaauboschkraal stone ruins make up part of the clusters in this region.

 The Blaauboschkraal ruins are located on a steep sided valley where the Blouboskraalspruit river flows.
 The Blouboskraalspruit River is a tributary of the Crocodile River which flows to the Rio Incomati River.
 It is thought that this river system was one of the many used for Bokoni to trade with the rest of the world at the time.
 It is estimated they traded primarily agricultural products and formed part of the Zimbabwe-Portuguese trade route.
 It is thought then that the location of the Blaauboschkraal stone ruins was influenced by its location to water which facilitated trade.